- PAM® Grilling Spray

-- Spray fillets with grilling spray.
+- Brush fillets with oil.
 Place flesh side down on grill grate.
 Cook 5 to 6 minutes or until fillets can be lifted easily off grill without sticking to grate.
 Turn over with skin side down and cook 2 to 3 minutes more or until fish flakes easily with fork (145°F).
 Transfer fillets to serving platter.

 - Spoon 1 tablespoon sauce over each fillet.
 Serve remaining sauce on the side.

 |Amount per Serving|

 |Saturated fat||4 g||18%|